Tagged With: grilling season

 Ribs and Brisket:

-We recommend our Memphis Beale St. for ribs and brisket. or anything you want to cook low and slow.
-In this rub, coriander, celery seeds, and mustard seeds are left whole, and pop open on the grill for some extra kick and crunchy texture!
+We recommend our Memphis Beale St. for ribs and brisket, or anything you want to cook low and slow.
+In this rub, coriander, celery seeds and mustard seeds are left whole to pop open on the grill for some extra kick and crunchy texture!

 Steak and Salmon:

 Sherrie created our Sassy Steak Spice for… well steak, primarily, but we’ve found it delightful on salmon, too.
 The exotic flavors fit the bill when you’re looking to season outside the box.
 With Alderwood smoked salt, chipotle flakes, Mexican oregano, long pepper, and Vietnamese cinnamon, this smoky/spicy/sweet dry rub is refreshingly different and perfectly balanced.
 Is Sassy the next culinary sensation?
 You decide.

 For fish, we’ve got to hand the prize to our Yucatan Rojo blend.
 This traditional mix combines annatto seeds, true cinnamon, and hints of citrus and chile with cumin and Mexican oregano for great taste and a rich red color.
 We like it best on white fish, shrimp or scallops.
 It can be used as a dry rub, or a combined with vinegar and lime (or orange) juice to create a tasty paste.
 The piquant flavors settle perfectly into fish tacos!